cpot/gofast-docs-en/docs-gofast-users/gofast-docs-advanced-utilisation.rst

 Saving can also change the layout slightly.

 ..
-Important:: Whilrsave the document, first it is saved locally on the tablet.
+Important:: While saving the document, first it is saved locally on the tablet.
                Once the application is closed (X), synchronization is done with GoFAST.